simpleandhappy/tbadven/README.md

 I used to love playing that game Zork.
 So let me make a game like that.
 And then started the journey to make a zork clone.

-Right now trying to use nltk to be able to understand the user input and what actions to take
+Right now trying to use nltk to be able to understand the user input and what actions to take based off that user input